 Mourning Doves have gone viral on TikTok.
 Many millennials (myself included) now recognize them as the birds we grew up hearing during our childhood summer breaks.
 Their soft cooing on hot summer afternoons is full of nostalgia, just like the Backstreet Boys’ Millennium album.

-Here are four simple steps you can take to attract Mourning Doves to your yard.
+Here are five simple steps you can take to attract Mourning Doves to your yard.

 Also, Mourning Doves are big.
-They prefer to feed on the ground.
-So, scattering seeds or providing a large, sturdy platform feeder are good options.
+They prefer to either feed on a sturdy platform feeder or straight from the ground.

 Related Content: 5 Bird Feeder Livestreams That Will Capture Your Attention